Understand the threat from thrips species in cotton and how to defend your plants.

 Currently, cotton growers rely on foliar insecticide treatments to combat thrips species.
 If thrips species numbers reach one per plant on seedling cotton with immatures present, foliar insecticide treatments are recommended.

 There are factors that can affect insecticide performance.
 Rainfall can impact water solubility needed for foliar insecticides to work — too much water will cause them to be washed out of the root zone.
 Variables like these should be considered when applying foliar insecticide treatments.

 CONSISTENT PROTECTION WITH THRYVON™ TECHNOLOGY

 When it comes to combating thrips species, pressure can vary, weather can change quickly, and foliar treatments can disrupt beneficial insects.
-But with ThryvOn Technology, growers will have access to the industry’s first biotech trait that will provide built-in protection against thrips species*** and may help reduce the need for some insecticide applications.
+But with ThryvOn Technology, growers have access to the industry’s first biotech trait that provides built-in protection against thrips species*** and may help reduce the need for some insecticide applications.